10 Things to Know Before Shipping a Car

 3. Beware of auto transport brokers

 Auto transport brokers are something that most people are not aware of when they ship their first car.
 So what exactly is an auto transport broker?
 They are companies that bid your shipment to a group of other shipping companies.
 When doing business with an auto transport broker, you do not know what car carrier or driver they are going to broker your order to.
-Unfortunately customers often suffer at the hands of these tricksters because the cars are shipped with sub par drivers that lack customer service and transport skills.
+Unfortunately, customers often suffer at the hands of these tricksters because the cars are shipped with sub-par drivers that lack customer service and transport skills.
 The equipment used can vary significantly in quality depending on the company the order is brokered too.
 The trailer may use ramps instead of hydraulic lift gates, which may damage low clearance vehicles.
 They may also lack oil drip pans, car covers, floor mats, etc. If you have an issue with your vehicle you will be going through two separate companies just to receive help.
 Get to know the driver you are trusting your vehicle with.
 Do not be fooled by these companies!
+Read more about auto transport brokers at: Be Wary of Auto Transport Brokers

 4. Never give a deposit

 Red flags should go up if a company asks for a deposit!
-Exclusive and reputable car carriers often do not require a deposit, but instead ask for a payment when the car is picked up or dropped off.
+Exclusive and reputable car carriers often do not require a deposit, but instead, ask for a payment when the car is picked up or dropped off.
 This allows you to ensure you are getting the service you expect and gives you a way to back out if they don’t live up to your expectations.
+We cover whether you should give auto transport companies deposit at Shipping a car?
+Should you pay a deposit?

 5. Never base your decision on price alone

 You will find that the old expression ‘quality over quantity’ is relevant in the car shipping industry.
 The cheapest is usually not the best or safest choice.
 Transport pricing reflects the price of the equipment.
 A new enclosed shipping rig with the highest quality safety equipment can cost about $500,000 new.
-When a price is low you are most likely dealing with an auto transport broker or an open carrier that has sub par equipment.
+When a price is low you are most likely dealing with an auto transport broker or an open carrier that has sub-par equipment.
 A low price should raise red flags!
+Read more about the Price of Shipping a Car here.

 6. Be aware of insurance policies